marknelsonengineer/empire/CONTRIBUTE.md

   so always `make clean` first.
 - Memscan is a Linux-based, user-mode command-line program that needs to run with root-level privileges.
-  - To get the most out of Memscan, it should be run as `root` or with the `CAP_SYS_ADMIN` capability.
-See https://www.kernel.org/doc/Documentation/vm/pagemap.txt
 - Memscan was written in CLion, using `Makefile` based build.
 Note:  CLion usually uses a CMake based build.